agorapp-dao/motoko-editor/public/motoko-tutorial/01-introduction/theory.md

 language with all the usual features you would expect from a modern programming language, such as strong typing, automatic memory management, generics, type inference and others.

-Motoko uses the **actor model**: a computational model for concurrent and distributed systems.
+For concurrency Motoko uses the **actor model**: a computational model for concurrent and distributed systems.
 Each actor is an autonomous entity which encapsulates state and behavior, and communicates with other actors exclusively through asynchronous message passing.
 You will learn more about actors later in the tutorial.

-Motoko is compiled into WebAssembly, that is then executed by the Internet Computer's virtual machine.
+Motoko is compiled into WebAssembly, which is then executed by the Internet Computer's virtual machine.
 This means that Motoko is not the only language that can be used to write smart contracts for the Internet Computer.
-However, Motoko has been designed with the specific requirements of the Internet Computer environment in mind, and as such is the recommended language for writing smart contracts on the platform.
+However, Motoko has been designed with the specific requirements of the platform in mind, making it the recommended language for writing smart contracts.

 ## How to use this tutorial